 Units accepted for transfer from another institution will be considered as attempted units, as well as credit attempted in the computation of PACE.
+However, units accepted for transfer will not be included in the computation of CGPA.

 Review of SAP Status